msg-systems/holmes-extractor/README.md

 The easiest use case with which to get a quick basic idea of how Holmes works is the **chatbot** use case.

-Here one or more search phrases are defined to Holmes in advance, and the searched 'documents' are short sentences or paragraphs typed in interactively by an end user.
+Here one or more search phrases are defined to Holmes in advance, and the searched documents are short sentences or paragraphs typed in interactively by an end user.
 In a real-life setting, the extracted information would be used to determine the flow of interaction with the end user.
 For testing and